mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

                     100. * current_accuracy))

     if __name__ == "__main__":
-        #This does an intial test of the model when all the weights are random.
-This is the intial test mentioned in the
+        #This does an initial test of the model when all the weights are random.
+This is the initial test mentioned in the
         #comment for test_counter
         test()
         #This for loop tests for the number of epochs we want.
 As it starts at 1, we do the number of epochs + 1